anjanshrestha8/anjanshrestha8/README.md

 - :telescope: I’m working as a Graphic Designer and contributing for building UI/UIX design.

-- :seedling: I'm currently learning Java Language and exploring coding.
+- :seedling: I'm currently learning Frontend Language and exploring coding.

 - :zap: In my free time, I solve problems on HackerRank and read tech articles.

-- :mailbox: How to reach me: anjanshrestha2023@gmail.com
+- :mailbox: How to reach me: ajnstha2003@gmail.com

 ## 🏆 GitHub Trophies